mempko/henhouse/README.md

 Design
 =========================

-Store a timestamp range index and data in files The index and data together make a timeline.
-Timestamp ranges are broken up as fixed frames with buckets at a given time resolution.
+There is an index and time data for each "key".
+The key, index and data together make a timeline.
+Time ranges are broken up as fixed frames with buckets at a given time resolution.
 Each bucket contains the value of counts in that bucket, a sum up to that bucket, and a sum of squared values up to that bucket.
 This is a 1D version of a summed area table with a second integral.